Daniel-Abrecht/fuck_systemd/README.md

 the same library contains, among other things, functions to notify systemd about service state changes (sd_notify), and functions to log messages using journalctl (sd_journal_send).
 Those are some completely unrelated things which belong into different libraries, so they can be replaced easily.
-Not to mention, there is a standardized logging function interface available using syslog.h which is implemented by a lot of logging libraries, and sd_notify is totally useless if all services are written in a somewhat stable way.
+Not to mention, there is a standardized logging function interface available using syslog which is implemented by a lot of logging libraries, and sd_notify is totally useless if all services are written in a somewhat stable way.
 And no, a service must be able to handle when another service is temporarily unavailable, that's nothing a service manager should do, that would only make services